The Red List of Trains in Japan

 History

 The 9100 series is based on Keisei 3700 series, though looks very different.
-Two eight-carriage units were introduced when Hokuso Line (the section formerly called Chiba Newtown Line) was extended from Chiba Newtown Chuo to Inzai-Makinohara.
+Two eight-carriage units were introduced when the Hokuso Line (the section formerly called the Chiba Newtown Line) was extended from Chiba Newtown Chuo to Inzai-Makinohara.
 Another unit entered service in 2000 when the Line was extended again to Imba nihon-idai.

 When HUDC was reorganised to Urban Renaissance Agency in 2004, a new company Chiba Newtown Railway was established, and they succeeded all rolling stock, tracks and other facilities, but the 9100 series trains have still been managed by Hokuso.